-In one year there are two rain-bearing seasonal winds buffeting Kilimanjaro.
+In any one year there are two rain-bearing seasonal winds buffeting Kilimanjaro.
 The south-east trade wind bringing rain from the Indian Ocean arrives between March and May.
-Because the mountain is the first main obstacle to the wind’s progress, and by far the largest, a lot of rain falls on Kili at this time, and for this reason the March-to-May season is known as the long rains.
+Because the mountain is the first main obstacle to the wind’s progress, and by far the largest, a lot of rain falls on Kili at this time.
+For this reason, we call the March-to-May season the long rains.
 This is the main wet season on Kilimanjaro.
 As the south-east trade winds run into the southern side of Kili, so the southern slopes tend to be damper and as a consequence more fertile, with the forest zone much broader than on the northern slopes.

 This is why, at this time of year, the first day’s walk for trekkers following the Marangu, Umbwe or Machame routes is usually conducted under a canopy of cloud, while from the second day onwards they traditionally enjoy unadulterated sunshine.

-A second seasonal rain-bearing wind, the north-east monsoon, having already lost much of its moisture after travelling overland for a longer period, brings a short rainy season between November and February.
+A second seasonal rain-bearing wind, the north-east monsoon, having already lost much of its moisture after travelling overland for a longer period, brings a short rainy season between November and December (though it can continue to February).
 While the northern side receives most of the rain to fall in this season, it is far less than the rain brought by the south-east trade winds (the ones that bring the rain in April-May), and as a result the northern side of the mountain is far drier and more barren in appearance.
 Once again, the rain falls mainly below 3000m.

 So how did Kilimanjaro’s glaciers get there?

 Experiencing the effects of the anti-trade winds first-hand on the summit Kibo!